feagi/feagi/DEPLOY.md

 ## 4. Run
 `
-docker compose -f feagi.yml up
+docker compose -f feagi.yml up -d
 `

+To use the application, open browser at 127.0.0.1:3000

 ## 5. re-Run
 `